 - What do you need to say NO to in order to make space for your goals?

-- What do you need to believe about yourself and about life in order to achieve your goals in 2018 and create the life you want for yourself?
+- What do you need to believe about yourself and about life in order to achieve your goals in 2019 and create the life you want?

 What are the Top Three feelings you want to experience next year – eg Empowered, Confidence, Pride.

 Look at your lists of goals.
 Is the pursuit of these goals going to lead to the feelings you most want?
 If the answer is No revise your list until you get to Yes!

 Hint: The only reason we want to do anything or achieve any goal is because of the way we think it is going to make us feel when we achieve it.